Electronic Communication with Students

 1. Policy Statement

-1.1 Official communications from the university to its students via email, text messaging, instant messaging, and other similar technologies support student success, the safety of the university community, and effective operation of the institution.
+1.1 Communications from the university to its students via email, text messaging, instant messaging, and other similar technologies support student success, the safety of the university community, and effective operation of the institution.
 The university strives to ensure that these types of electronic communication are limited in number and are of interest and importance to students so that their effectiveness is not diminished.
 This policy establishes the purposes for which the university may send electronic communication to students and describes the ways in which these communications are managed.

-1.2 Email is the official communication tool used by the university.
+1.2.
+Email is the official communication tool used by the university.

 2. Reason for Policy